kglw-dot-net/phase1/setlists/_posts/2022-06-12-beekse-bergen-hilvarenbeek-netherlands.md

  8. Rattlesnake

  9. The Dripping Tap

-    (Stu crowd-surfs to the lake near the stage.)
+Note: During The Dripping Tap, Stu crowd-surfed into the lake adjacent to the stage.